The blackhole for child abduction

 Parental abduction is not criminalized in Japan for both domestic and international cases.
 In general, the Japanese government views this as a ‘family matter’ that is private and which they should not interfere in.
 Given that child custody is granted to the parent with whom the child lives at the time of divorce proceedings, it is not uncommon for the Japanese to abduct their child prior to the proceedings.

 Under Japanese law, parental abduction is illegal and the country has committed to the expeditious return of children internationally abducted by a parent as a signatory of the Hague Convention.
 However, Japan has been highly criticized for failing to adhere to the Convention.
 Japan only signed the Convention in 2014 after intense foreign pressure and has remained skeptical of it.
 Loopholes in the implementing legislation of the Convention are often used, including an exception for cases in which allegations of abuse are made.
 The issue remains that these allegations are rarely investigated properly.
 Unfortunately, the Convention cannot be used retrospectively so parents of children abducted to Japan prior to 1 April 2014, cannot apply to have their child returned using the Hague Convention.

-To date, no child has ever been returned to his or her parent.
-On the other hand, the country is adamant about prosecuting foreign parents who try to re-access or re-abduct their children out of Japan regardless of the child’s custodial status in his or her home country.
+While Japan continues to fail to return abducted children, the country is adamant about prosecuting foreign parents who try to re-access or re-abduct their children out of Japan regardless of the child’s custodial status in his or her home country.

 In recent years, numerous foreign governments have put pressure on Japan to comply with its commitments under the Hague Convention.
 In July 2020, after much campaigning from European parents with children abducted in Japan, the European Parliament passes a resolution expressing its concerns regarding the well-being of the children abducted in Japan and calling on Japan to enforce its international commitment to protect children and ultimately reform its family law system to allow shared custody.